strapi/strapi/docs/3.0.0-beta.x/guides/api-token.md

 ## Setup the file to override

-We now have to customize the function that verify the `JWT`.
-Strapi has an Authentification process that use JWT, we will use this function to add our new way to be authenticated.
+We now have to customize the function that verifies the `token` token.
+Strapi has an Authentication process that uses `JWT` tokens, we will reuse this function to customize the verification.

 [Here is the function](https://github.com/strapi/strapi/blob/master/packages/strapi-plugin-users-permissions/config/policies/permissions.js) that manage the JWT validation.

-To be able to customize it, you will have to create an new file in your application `./extensions/users-permissions/config/policies/permissions.js`.
+To be able to customize it, you will have to create a new file in your application `./extensions/users-permissions/config/policies/permissions.js`.

 Then copy the original function that is on GitHub and paste it in your new file.

 When it's done, the Strapi application will use this function instead of the core one.
-We are readdy to customize it.
+We are ready to customize it.

 ## Add token validation logic